SAP-samples/xsa-cap-migration-using-basextn/README.md

 1. In the sub-account where you created the destination, establish a subscription to SAP Business Application Studio (BAS).

-2. Open the BAS from the subscription and select "Create Dev Space".
+2. Open SAP BAS from the subscription and select "Create Dev Space".
 Assign a desired name to your Dev Space and select the "Full Stack Cloud Application" type.
 Then, choose the `SAP HANA Application Migration Assistant` Extension to help with migration.
 Finally, click on "Create Dev Space".

 3. Wait for the status of your newly created Dev Space to change to "Running".
 Once it's running, you can open it by clicking on the name of the Dev space that you just created.